 Rental Tips Number #4 – Screen, screen, screen and screen!

 As above the more questions you ask the better you can gauge their intentions.
 When conducting a one on one conversation with the potential tenant the key to any screening is asking open questions then wait for it – Listening!
 This truly is a time to put your ego aside, shut up and simply let them explain where they are at and listen to their intentions.
 When asking questions don’t be afraid of silence, do not be the first to speak – if they are silent there is something they are more often than not trying to hide.
-Sometimes it’s not what is said but it’s what is not spoken that can lead you to an insight of their character.
+Sometimes it’s not what is said, but it’s what is not said that can lead you to an insight of their character.

 When going through their references ask open questions like: